Railroads and Mining in Utah's Bingham Canyon, Early Copper Era 1900-1914

 Copper Belt Railroad

-Bingham Copper and Gold Mining Company, as part of its expansion to exploit the copper sulphide ore found in its claims, built a smelter near the Jordan River.
+Bingham Copper and Gold Mining Company built a smelter near the Jordan River as part of its expansion to exploit the copper sulphide ore found in its Commercial mine.
 To improve the economics of its mining operation, the mining company decided to control its own transportation facilities.
 This was done by leasing the horse tramway in Bingham Canyon, rebuild it as a standard gauge railroad and operate it by Shay steam locomotives.
 Since the new railroad was to be a common carrier railroad, an added benefit would be that the mining company would profit from the shipment of adjacent mining companies.
 The first car of ore moved over the Copper Belt in February 14, 1901, moving the car load of copper ore from the loading bin of the Commercial mine in Copper Center Gulch, down to the connection with Rio Grande Western at Bingham station.

 (Read more about the Copper Belt Railroad, along with a roster listing of Copper Belt Shay locomotives)